Skip to Content

 Overdraft and NSF fees explained

-When you make a purchase, payment or withdrawal from your checking or savings account that is more than you have in your account, and the bank covers the transaction for you, you'll have a negative account balance resulting in an overdraft.
+When you make a purchase, payment or withdrawal from your checking or savings account that’s more than you have in your account, and the bank covers the transaction for you, you'll have a negative account balance resulting in an overdraft.
 When that happens, your bank may charge an overdraft fee for covering the amount.
-If the bank rejects your transaction because you don't have enough money in the account to cover it, you may be charged a non-sufficient funds, NSF fee.
+If the bank rejects your transaction because you don't have enough money in the account to cover it, you may be charged a non-sufficient funds, or NSF, fee.

 How credit card fees are different